 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.

-Getting to Parma / From Bologna
+- Travel to Parma / from Bologna

-Getting to Parma
+Getting to the Start

 Parma does have a small airport and has connections through to regional services in Italy.